+The issuing entity:

+Our relationship with the PUCT:

+Our address:

+Our telephone number:

+The seller, initial servicer and sponsor of the system restoration property:

-CenterPoint Energy Restoration Bond Company, LLC, a direct, wholly The issuing entity: owned subsidiary of CenterPoint Houston and a limited liability company formed under Delaware law.
+CenterPoint Energy Restoration Bond Company, LLC, a direct, wholly owned subsidiary of CenterPoint Houston and a limited liability company formed under Delaware law.
 We were formed solely to purchase and own system restoration property, to issue system restoration bonds secured by system restoration property and to perform any activity incidental thereto.

-Our relationship with the PUCT: Pursuant to the financing order, the PUCT or its designated representative has a decision-making role co-equal with CenterPoint Houston with respect to the structuring, marketing and pricing of the bonds and all matters related to the structuring, marketing and pricing of the bonds will be determined through a joint decision of CenterPoint Houston and the PUCT or its designated representative, CenterPoint Houston is directed to take all necessary steps to ensure that the PUCT or its designated representative is provided sufficient and timely information to allow the PUCT or its designated representative to fully participate in, and exercise its decision-making power over, the proposed securitization, and the servicer will file periodic adjustments to system restoration charges with the PUCT on our behalf.
+- the PUCT or its designated representative has a decision-making role co-equal with CenterPoint Houston with respect to the structuring, marketing and pricing of the bonds and all matters related to the structuring, marketing and pricing of the bonds will be determined through a joint decision of CenterPoint Houston and the PUCT or its designated representative, - CenterPoint Houston is directed to take all necessary steps to ensure that the PUCT or its designated representative is provided sufficient and timely information to allow the PUCT or its designated representative to fully participate in, and exercise its decision-making power over, the proposed securitization, and - the servicer will file periodic adjustments to system restoration charges with the PUCT on our behalf.

 We have agreed that certain reports concerning system restoration charge collections will be provided to the PUCT.

-Our address: 1111 Louisiana, Suite 4664B, Houston, Texas 77002 (713) 207-7420 Our telephone number: The seller, initial servicer and sponsor of the system restoration property: CenterPoint Energy Houston Electric, LLC is a regulated electric transmission and distribution utility organized under Texas law.
+1111 Louisiana, Suite 4664B, Houston, Texas 77002

+CenterPoint Energy Houston Electric, LLC is a regulated electric transmission and distribution utility organized under Texas law.
 CenterPoint Houston is engaged in the transmission and distribution of electric energy in a 5,000 square-mile area of the Texas Gulf Coast that includes Houston.
-As of June 30, 2009, CenterPoint Houston provided electric transmission and distribution service to over 2 million metered customers in this area.
+As of September 30, 2009, CenterPoint Houston provided electric transmission and distribution service to over 2 million metered customers in this area.
 CenterPoint Houston is an indirect, wholly owned subsidiary of CenterPoint Energy.

 CenterPoint Houston, acting as the initial servicer, and any successor servicer, referred to in this prospectus as the "servicer," will service the system restoration property under the servicing agreement with us.
-CenterPoint Houston currently services under separate servicing agreements transition property securing (i) the Series 2001-1 Transition Bonds issued by CenterPoint Energy Transition Bond Company, LLC, also a wholly owned subsidiary of CenterPoint Houston, which we refer to in this prospectus as "Transition Bond Company I," (ii) the Senior Secured Transition Bonds, Series A, issued by CenterPoint Energy Transition Bond Company II, LLC, also a 3
+CenterPoint Houston currently services under separate servicing agreements transition property securing (i) the Series 2001-1 Transition Bonds issued by CenterPoint Energy Transition Bond Company, LLC, also a wholly owned subsidiary of CenterPoint Houston, which we refer to in this prospectus as "Transition Bond Company I," (ii) the Senior Secured Transition Bonds, Series A, issued by CenterPoint Energy Transition Bond Company II, LLC, also a